behnambagheri/fake-traffic/README.md

 ---
 ### Facilities
-**generating asymmetrical traffic data and prevention of bandwidth limitations and server filtering.**
+**Generating asymmetrical traffic data and prevention of bandwidth limitations and server filtering.**

 ---